 - In an Angel episode "Blood Money", Cordelia has a vision of a great fire-breathing monster.
 It's referred to in Getting Crap Past the Radar fashion; Gunn and Wesley attempt to sneak up on it from behind, and flames appear, coming from the (offscreen) giant monster.
 Gunn laments "I thought you said it breathed fire!"

 - The Le Corbussier et Papin sketches in The Smell of Reeves and Mortimer.
 Literally in one of sketches, as rapid fart-firing knocks a cyclist off his bike and into a lake; metaphorical in others.

-- Happens in a case of 1000 Ways to Die, named Gas-Holed.
+- Happens in a case named "Gas-Holed".
 An ass-man proctologist forgets to tell a stripper with a nice ass to not eat anything before operating on her; she eats a HUGE chilli dog and later lets out a big fart during the surgery... accidentally blowing up the cauterizer and burning the Dirty Old Man doc's face and lungs.

 - In the Brazilian comedy show Casseta & Planeta Urgente, the show's Mega Corp.
 Organizações Tabajara (an Expy of ACME) had various products and appliances based on farting power.
 One of the most notable was the "Kit Labareda", which allowed you to ignite your farts and create various fireworks effects.

 - General Pumpkin of Korean Folklore was both Blessed and cursed by this ability.